ibm-cloud-docs/apps/tutorials/tutorial_mobile.md

 {:pre: .pre}
 {:tip: .tip}
 {:external: target="_blank" .external}
+{:step: data-tutorial-type='step'}

 # Creating mobile apps
 {: #tutorial-mobile}
+{: toc-content-type="tutorial"}
+{: toc-services="apps"}
+{: toc-completion-time="30m"}

-{{site.data.keyword.cloud}} offers mobile starter kits to help you create a mobile application quickly.
-Select a language, framework, and tools from the mobile starter kits to start working with a preconfigured app.
-Or, you can use a basic starter kit to create a custom mobile app.
+Use this tutorial to create a mobile app using an {{site.data.keyword.cloud}} mobile starter kit.
+You can create a preconfigured app or use the blank starter kit to create a custom mobile app.
 {: shortdesc}

+## Objectives
+{: #objectives-mobile}
+* Create an app with a mobile starter kit.
+* Add services to the app (optional).
+* Download and run the app.

 ## Before you begin
 {: #prereqs-mobile}